17sTomy/twitter-clone/README.md

 # Twitter Clone with React.js and Django REST Framework

 ## Description
 This is a Twitter clone built using React.js for the frontend and Django REST Framework for the backend.
-It also utilizes Tailwind CSS for styling and React Query for data fetching and state management.
+It also utilizes Tailwind CSS for styling, React Query for data fetching and state management, and JWT for authentication.

 ![Twitter Clone Preview](frontend/src/assets/preview.gif)